chainguard-dev/apko/README.md

 You need root, or at least fakeroot + fakechroot to build images with apko, due to apk-tools' use of chroot(2).

+## Features

+### Sub-second image build times

+By using the very fast apk package manager to manage build artifacts, we can build images very quickly.
+This means that developers win with a faster and more easy to reproduce build process.

+### Service bundles

+Some containers are complex, with multiple tightly-coupled services running in the same container.  `apko` understands this scenario out of the box, avoiding the need to deal with things like `s6-overlay`.
+If you define a `service-bundle` entrypoint, it will generate an appropriate supervision tree and ensure `s6` is installed.

+### SBOM (coming soon)

+As a result of using apk to manage distribution and build artifacts, we will be able to generate SBOMs for containers, using the new apk-tools 3.x SBOM feature.